afsa/super-detector-py/docs/source/mesh.rst

 Generate mesh
 -------------

 This section is used to generate a mesh for the geometry defined in the previous sections.
-By default the maximal link length is one half coherence length and the minimal link length is ``sqrt(0.1)`` coherence length.
+By default the maximal link length is :math:`\xi / 2` and the minimal link length is :math:`\sqrt{0.1} \xi`.
 Reducing these sizes reduces the discretization error, but also forces a shorter time step to ensure stability.
-The current sizes are selected such that a time step of ``0.01`` may be used when ``gamma = 10`` and ``u = 5.79``.
+The current sizes are selected such that a time step of :math:`0.01 \tau` may be used when :math:`\gamma = 10` and :math:`u = 5.79`.

 Save mesh
 ---------